UnumID/react-web-sdk/README.md

   SuccessResponse
 } from '@unumid/web-sdk';

+// Import an image to use for the (mobile) deeplink button.
-import deeplinkImgSrc from '../assets/deeplink-button-image.png';
+// In this example, images are stored in an 'assets' directory.
+Your application may be different. import deeplinkImgSrc from '../assets/deeplink-button-image.png';

 const App: FC = () => {
   const createPresentationRequest = async (): Promise<PresentationRequestResponse> => {
-    // call your backend to create a PresentationRequest and return the response };
+    // Call your backend to create a PresentationRequest and return the response.
+  };

   const sendEmail = async (options: EmailOptions): Promise<SuccessResponse> => {
-    // call your backend to send a deeplink via email and return the response }
+    // Call your backend to send a deeplink via email and return the response.
+  }

   const sendSms = async (options: SmsOptions): Promise<SuccessResponse> => {
-    // call your backend to send a deeplink via sms and return the response }
+    // Nall your backend to send a deeplink via sms and return the response.
+  }

   const goToLogin = async (options: EmailOptions): Promise<SuccessResponse> => {
-    // navigate to your login page
+    // Navigate to your login page.
   }

   return (
     <WidgetHostAndController
       applicationTitle="My Application"
-      userInfo={{}}
+      userInfo={{
+        email: 'mrplow@gmail.com', // The user's email is required to enable the email fallback.
+        phone: 'KL5-5555' // The user's mobile phone number is required to enable the sms fallback.
+      }}
       createPresentationRequest={createPresentationRequest}
       deeplinkImgSrc={deeplinkImgSrc}
       sendEmail={sendEmail}